pxlshpr/Style-Generator/specs/brainstorm.md

-# Here you'll find notes that I write down as I brainstorm on the app and its feature set
+# 🙇🏽 Brainstorming Notes

-According to the video, the colors should be categorized as follows for apps:
+According to the [video](https://material.google.com/style/color.html#), the colors should be categorized as follows for apps:
 500 - dominant colors, toolbars
 700 - status bar
 300 - secondary information